Ahmedi7a/Ahmedi7a/README.md

 </div>

 ## 💫 About Me:
-A fast learner and dedicated software engineer with a strong foundation in programming, skilled in developing responsive
-websites, dynamic applications, and cross-platform mobile apps using modern technologies.
-Proficient in HTML, CSS,
-JavaScript, PHP, Node.js, Express.js, and React.js, with a proven ability to solve problems and collaborate effectively
-within teams to deliver impactful solutions.
-Aspires to leverage technical expertise to drive innovation and contribute to
-the success of forward-thinking projects while continuously advancing skills in software development.
+A fast learner and dedicated software engineer with a strong foundation in programming, skilled in developing responsive websites, dynamic applications, and cross-platform mobile apps using modern technologies.
+Proficient in HTML, CSS, JavaScript, React.js, Node.js, Express.js, and Django, with a proven ability to solve problems, and collaborate effectively within teams to deliver impactful solutions.
+Aspires to leverage technical expertise to drive innovation and contribute to the success of forward-thinking projects while continuously advancing skills in software development.

 ## 🌐 Socials: